 Among the double jogging strollers out there, which are the ones that are actually worth spending money on?

-I did an extensive search and came to the conclusion that actually there are a limited number of good choices available on the market, with many people mixing up regular strollers and jogging strollers.
+I did an extensive search and came to the conclusion that, actually, there are a limited number of good choices available on the market, with many people mixing up regular and jogging strollers.
 In this guide, we will be looking at the top 10 double jogging strollers, along with what needs to be known about all of them.
-Also, we will be discussing what things you need to know before you buy, and the important things that go into jogging strollers.
+Also, we will be discussing what things you need to know before you buy, and the important things that go into these specific models.

 The Allen Sports Racing Stroller is exactly what it says it is: a racing stroller that has been designed for racing that can also easily be converted to use as a bike trailer.
 A bench-style seat is featured that is able to hold either one child strapped in the middle part of the seat or two children.